solo-io/gloo/docs/content/reference/cli/glooctl_create_secret_azure.md

 ### Synopsis

-Create an Azure secret with the given name
+Create an Azure secret with the given name.
+The format of the secret data is: `{"azure" : [api-keys]}`

 ```
 glooctl create secret azure [flags]